Syed47/cyclone/readme.md

 ## CycloneR

-A simple IDE for the Cyclone Programming Language.
+**A simple IDE for the Cyclone Programming Language.**

 ## Installation

 1. Install [node.js](https://nodejs.org/en/download/) (if not installed already)

-2. Navigate to the folder
+2. Clone/Download the repository and navigate to it
 ```bash
 cd <path-to-cycloner>
 ```
 3. Install the dependencies
 ```bash
 npm install
 ```

-4. Open CycloneR
+4. _Open CycloneR_
 ```bash
 npm start
 ```